JisuJisuJisuJisu/3813ICT_Assignment/README.md

     - `POST /users`: Registers a new user and returns a success message in JSON format.
 - **Serving Static Files**: The server handles and serves static files such as images uploaded by users, enabling the client to display user-generated content.
   - **Example**: `app.use('/uploads', express.static(path.join(__dirname, 'uploads')));` serves uploaded images.
+-	**JSON File Updates**: The server updates the users.json and groups.json files along with MongoDB.
+These files are used for storing and referencing data locally, and the server synchronizes them to maintain the latest information whenever changes occur to users or groups.
+Through this, regular users can view group and user information via JSON files, while Super Admin and Group Admin can manage the data more comprehensively through MongoDB.
 - **Database Interaction**: The server is connected to MongoDB and handles CRUD operations for user, group, channel, and message data based on client requests.
 - **Real-Time Data Handling**: The server uses Socket.IO to manage real-time communication with the client, enabling features like instant chat.